fbsamples/original-coast-clothing/README.md

 #### 2. Install the dependencies

-Open a new terminal tab, also in the rep directiory.
+Open a new terminal tab, also in the repo directiory.

 ```bash
 $ npm install